Similarities Between Leadership and Management

 To be a successful leader, you must be able to motivate your employees and delegate responsibility appropriately.
 Employees must be provided with the information and resources they need to accomplish the work—and when work is not completed successfully, leaders must also be ready to engage in courageous conversations.

 Before asking people to complete new tasks, a manager should observe employee behavior closely and understand the strengths and weaknesses of each person on the team.
-Being familiar with each employee’s talents, skills, and abilities will help guide the delegation process.
+Being familiar with each employee’s talents, skills, and abilities will guide the delegation process.
 Leaders should also know and consider the career goals and interests of employees when delegating responsibilities.

 The guidance provided by the leader should include detailed instructions and all the information needed to successfully accomplish the task.
 Leaders must identify, utilize, and coordinate the talents and skills of each employee effectively.
 When delegating assignments, be sure to provide the following information: